repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/setup.rst

 =========

-If a Ceremony :ref:`guide/deployment/setup:Connected` is complete, skip this, your RSTUF service is ready.
+If a Ceremony :ref:`guide/deployment/setup:Connected` is complete, skip this, as the RSTUF service is ready.

 If a Ceremony :ref:`guide/deployment/setup:Disconnected` is complete, it requires running the Bootstrap from a computer connected to the RSTUF API.